Skip to main content

 Iodine contributes to normal cognitive function.

-Iodine contributes to normal functioning of the nervous system.
+Iodine contributes to normal function of the nervous system.

 Iodine contributes to the maintenance of normal skin.

-Iodine contributes to normal production of thyroid hormones and normal thyroid function.
+Iodine contributes to normal production of thyroid hormones and to normal thyroid function.

-A source of iodine contains at least 15% of the significant amount 150 µg iodine per day.
+An iodine source contains at least 15% of the significant amount 150 µg iodine per day.

 Potassium

-Potassium contributes to normal functioning of the nervous system.
+Potassium contributes to normal function of the nervous system.

 Potassium contributes to normal muscle function.